Tomn94/Subtle-Subtitles/README.md

 > - Use a keyboard on iPad to make it stand in front of you, and navigate easier with the keyboard shortcuts
 > - Get back to your ongoing show with 3D Touch actions on the app icon
 >
-> Completely free and unlimited, with ads that can be easily removed.<br>
+> Completely free and unlimited, with ads that can be easily removed.\
 > Enjoy, feel free to send your feedback: @tomn94